lamini-ai/lamini-ai.github.io/docs/get_started/install.md

     #### Advanced Python setup: notebook
     You have several other options to authenticate if the above methods do not work for you.

-    If you're in an iPython notebook, you can pass in your Lamini API key to any Python model class, e.g. `LLMEngine` or `LlamaV2Runner`, as shown below:
+    If you're in an iPython notebook, you can pass in your Lamini API key to any Python model class, e.g. `Lamini`, as shown below:

     ```python
-    from lamini import LlamaV2Runner
+    from lamini import Lamini

     config = { "production.key": "<YOUR-LAMINI-API-KEY>"}
-    llm = LlamaV2Runner(config=config)
+    llm = Lamini(model_name='meta-llama/Meta-Llama-3-8B-Instruct', config=config)
-    response = llm("Tell me a story about llamas.")
+    response = llm.generate("Tell me a story about llamas.")

     print(response)
     ```